Consistency and momentum are two powerful, related forces.

 So, as a test, keep asking: How much will I have to do each day to achieve my longterm or annual goal?
-Am I able to realistically reliably hit that daily mark when I give it my best, good faith effort?
+Am I able to realistically reliably hit that daily mark when I give it my best, good-faith effort?
 If yes, keep going.
-If not, revaluate the size of the longterm goal and get it to a point where you know you can hit your personal daily quota towards it and revaluate your endurance and capacity every quarter.
+If not, reevaluate the size of the longterm goal and get it to a point where you know you can hit your personal daily quota towards it and revaluate your endurance and capacity every quarter.

 Update: July 5, 2018